Deep Support Vectors: Experiments

 \paragraph{DSVs Encode the Decision Criteria Visually}

-\jh{Our findings suggest that DSVs \nj{for image classification problems} not only satisfy the conditions of classical support vectors but also encapsulate a greater volume of \nj{visual} information.
-Figure~\ref{fig:Painting} experimentally substantiates our claims and illustrates the practical use of DSVs.
-Analysis of Figure~\ref{fig:DSVSET} reveals the decision criteria used for classifying deer, cats, and dogs: 1) DSVs highlight antlers in deer, signifying them as a distinctive characteristic.
-2) In cats, pointed triangular ears are a recurring feature in DSVs.
+\jh{Our findings suggest that DSVs not only satisfy the conditions of classical support vectors but also offers a global explanation of \nj{visual} information. } Fig.~\ref{fig:Painting} experimentally \nj{verifies} our claims and illustrates the practical use of DSVs, \nj{\eg analysis} of \nj{Fig.~\ref{fig:generated}-Cifar10} reveals the decision criteria for classifying deer, cats, and dogs: 1) DSVs highlight antlers in deer, signifying them as a distinctive characteristic.
+2) \nj{Pointed triangular ears are a recurring feature in DSVs of cats}.
 3) For dogs, a trio of facial dots holds significant importance.
-Using these observations, we altered a deer's image by erasing its antlers, thereby reducing the model's confidence in classifying it as a deer, and by reshaping its ears to a pointed contour, which caused the model to misclassify it as a cat.
-Similarly, by smoothing the ears of a cat image to diminish its classification confidence and then adding antlers or three facial dots, we influenced the model to reclassify the image as a deer or a dog, respectively, according to the introduced features.}
+Using these observations, we altered a deer's image by erasing its antlers \nj{and reshaping its ears to a pointed contour, which reduced the model's confidence in classifying it as a deer, and caused the model to misclassify it as a cat.} Similarly, by smoothing the ears of a cat image to diminish its classification confidence and then adding antlers or three facial dots, we influenced the model to reclassify the image as a deer or a dog, respectively. \jh{Additionally, the DeepKKT-altering case in Fig.~\ref{fig:Painting}\nj{-Bottom} supports our assertions.
+Altering a flower image to resemble a deer class \nj{by changing the target class in the primal \jh{and dual }feasibility loss}, antlers grew similar to our manipulation.}